Image courtesy of NASA and the University of Arizona

 He wants to know the same, why am I still answering his calls, why don't I leave him alone, do I love him, do I love the Minister, do I love him?
 Be honest with me, he says.

 If I were to be honest, truthful, ah, darling... you wouldn't be able to get out of bed for a month, I think, and I remember how he never offered to pay for anything, not once.
 Not a single drink, not one dinner.
 Not even when I treated him to a meal.
 We would always split the bill.
-I remember that it disgusted me then the way it does today when he says yours is 17 euros.
-And how he refused to wear a condom, and how we had sex only once a week, how he always said fyrom instead of Macedonia, how many of his sentences addressed to me started with you Eastern Europeans, and how his idea of a joke was saying that people call Macedonians primitive.
+I remember it disgusted me then the way it does today when he says yours is 17 euros.
+And how he refused to wear a condom, and how we had sex only once a week, how he always said fyrom instead of Macedonia, how many of his sentences addressed to me started with you Eastern Europeans, and how his idea of a joke was saying people call Macedonians primitive.

 Oh, how I hate this man.
 This horrible, arrogant man.
 His games, his condescension, his discriminations, his selfishness, his touch.
 The way he rolls his eyes when I am talking.
-And the knowledge that he wants to fuck the Minister's wife.
+And the knowledge he wants to fuck the Minister's wife.
 He wants to do to her things the Minister would never dare ask her.
-That is what he wants, that is his ultimate, metabolic revenge.
+That is what he wants, his ultimate, metabolic revenge.

 I let him.
 And then I do what I always do when I am in bed, on tables, kitchen counters, public toilet doors, and every other surface with him.
 I close my eyes and think about the Minister.